Below are details of the Workshops that took place during Plumstravaganza 2017. Details of this year's events will appear her in due course.

-This will take place between 11am and 3.30pm at St. Marks Church Hall, Old Mill Road SE18 1QE.
+This took place between at St. Marks Church Hall, Old Mill Road SE18 1QE.

 11.00-12.30 Session 1